abhishekkmr25/Diabetes-prediction/README.md

 # Diabetes-Prediction
-This is Diabetes Prediction project using Machine Learning
+This is a Diabetes Prediction project using Machine Learning